-- A Report in Adobe Acrobat PDF format, - An Executive Summary Statement in Adobe Acrobat PDF format, - An XML document ("ES.xml") with approximately the same information as in the Executive Summary Statement, - The Supporting Files consisting of various source files, scripts, and listing files.
+- A Report in Adobe Acrobat PDF format, - An Executive Summary Statement in Adobe Acrobat PDF format, - The Supporting Files consisting of various source files, scripts, and listing files.
 Requirements for the FDR file directory structure are described below.

 Comment: The purpose of the FDR is to document how a benchmark Result was implemented and executed in sufficient detail so that the Result can be reproduced given the appropriate hardware and software products.